 Bacterial growth:

 EPEC and V. cholerae were grown overnight in LB broth, supplemented with the appropriate antibiotics, in a shaking incubator at 37°C or 30°C, respectively.
-Bacteria were inoculated 1:100 into pre-warmed DMEM medium (WT EPEC) or LB broth medium (V. cholerae) in the presence of either DMSO or 500 µM indole.
-The absorbance at 600 nm was monitored over time (TECAN infinity 200pro plate reader).
-The results represent average values from three biological independent experiments.
+Bacteria were inoculated 1:100 into pre-warmed DMEM medium (WT EPEC) or LB broth (V. cholerae) in the presence of either DMSO or 500 µM indole.
+The absorbance at 600 nm was monitored over time (TECAN Infinity 200Pro plate reader).
+The results represent average values from three independent biological replicate experiments.

 Figure S1A.
 Indole does not affect EPEC growth.
-Growth curves of WT EPEC grown under optimal T3SS-inducing conditions at 37°C in the absence (○) or presence of 500 μM indole (●).
+Growth curves for WT EPEC grown under optimal T3SS-inducing conditions at 37°C in the absence (○) or presence of 500 μM indole (●).
 Optical density at 600 nm was measured over time.

 Figure S2A.
 Indole does not affect V. cholerae growth.
-WT V. cholerae was grown in LB broth medium at 30°C in the absence (○) or presence of 500 μM indole (●).
+WT V. cholerae was grown in LB broth at 30°C in the absence (○) or presence of 500 μM indole (●).
 Optical density at 600 nm was measured over time.

 Figure S3A.
-EPEC and V. cholerae growth in single, co- and multi-culture.
-Pure overnight cultures of EPEC and V. cholerae strains were sub-cultured into fresh 1:1 (v/v) DMEM:BHI mixture as pure co- or multi-cultures with B. thetaiotaomicron.
-The cultures were grown under semi-optimal T3SS inducing conditions for 6 h and plated on LB plates containing chloramphenicol for EPEC growth (A) and carbenicillin for V. cholerae growth (B).
-The plates were incubated overnight in 37°C and the bacterial colony forming units (CFU) are presented.
+EPEC and V. cholerae growth in single, co-, and multi-culture conditions.
+Pure overnight cultures of EPEC and V. cholerae strains were sub-cultured in fresh 1:1 (v/v) DMEM:BHI as pure, co-, or multi-cultures together with B. thetaiotaomicron.
+These cultures were grown under semi-optimal T3SS-inducing conditions for 6 h and then plated on LB plates containing chloramphenicol for EPEC growth (A) or carbenicillin for V. cholerae growth (B).
+The plates were incubated overnight at 37°C, and bacterial colony-forming units (CFUs) were then counted.